Sync Client

 Manually start

-Using the example above, the sync client automatically connects to the server and starts to sync.
+In the Java and Kotlin example above, the sync client automatically connects to the server and starts to sync.
 It is also possible to just build the client and then start to sync once your code is ready to.

 Note that a started sync client can not be started again.
 Stop and close an existing one and build a new one instead.